The-Place-Stuff/SMP/README.md

 * Is a treasure enchantment, but can be found in chests or fishing, similar to Frost Walker and Mending.
 * Incompatible with Mending.

-## New Fishing Loot (1.21+)
-* Enchanted books in Trial Chambers can have Wind Burst.
-* Enchanted books in Ancient Cities can have Swift Sneak.

 ## New Painting Variants (1.21+)
 * Destination (1x2)
 * Reflection (2x2)